John Troy (Australian politician): Biography

 In the early 1970s, he completed his medical degree at the University of Western Australia.
 He was a resident doctor at Sir Charles Gairdner Hospital for 18 months before going on to Princess Margaret Hospital for Children in 1975–1976.
 He was a member of the Hospital Employees' Union during this time.

-In 1974, he joined the Labor Party and at the 1977 election, he contested the safe Labor seat of Fremantle in the Western Australian Legislative Assembly following the retirement of the member, Harry Fletcher.
-He made the headlines on a number of occasions—months after his election, in June 1977, he and 21 other people, including two senior Transport Workers Union officials, were arrested on the charge of "obstructing traffic" after a mêlée when a fuel agent attempted to break a union picket line at a North Fremantle dock.
+In 1974, he joined the Labor Party.
+At the 1977 election he contested the safe Labor seat of Fremantle in the Western Australian Legislative Assembly following the retirement of the member, Harry Fletcher.
+He made the headlines on a number of occasions—months after his election.
+In June 1977, he and 21 other people, including two senior Transport Workers Union officials, were arrested on the charge of "obstructing traffic" after a mêlée when a fuel agent attempted to break a union picket line at a North Fremantle dock.
 He later became well known, and even attracted censure from the Labor caucus, for his public advocacy in support of the Palestinians.
 In November 1978, the ALP state executive denied him preselection for the 1980 election, awarding it to 25-year-old David Parker instead.
 The Seamen's Union and the Waterside Workers Federation suggested they might reduce their contributions to the ALP as a result, and a Victorian party member complained to the party's national executive about alleged Zionism in the Western Australian branch.

-He practised medicine as a general practitioner in Fremantle after leaving politics.
+Dr Troy practised medicine as a general practitioner in Fremantle after leaving politics.
 On 10 December 1983, he married his second wife, Raylene (née Morley), with whom he had two sons.
 He left the Labor Party in 1987, and at the 1989 election and at a by-election for the Fremantle seat the following year, he ran as an independent, attracting 12.84% and 9.28% of the vote respectively.